Terms and Conditions

 The selection of the Award Scholarship winner(s) is made by one judge.
 Their decision will be final, and no correspondence will be entered into.

-7. Entries Opening Date
+7. Entries opening date

 All Scholarship entries will be exhibited as part of our Art Awards exhibition at Webb’s Auction House in Wellington.
-You will need to send us your actual artwork to National Office before the due date of Monday 27 May 2024.
+You will need to send us your actual artwork to National Office before the due date of Monday 9 June 2025.
 Please print and attach your confirmation email you receive after submitting your entry online.
 We need this to accept your artwork.

 Address to send your artwork to:

-8. Entries Closing Date
+8. Entries closing date

-The entry closing date is 5pm on Tuesday 30 April 2024.
+The entry closing date is 5pm on Friday 16 May 2025.
 Please ensure all entries are received before this time and date as late entries will not be accepted.

-9. Reproduction / Publication of Artwork
+9. Reproduction / publication of artwork

-All artists must be willing to participate in publicity or media stories and agree to the publication or reproduction of their work by IHC at any time to promote both the Art Awards and Scholarship Award without payment of any fee, royalty, or commission.
+All artists must be willing to participate in publicity or media stories and agree to the publication or reproduction of their work by IHC at any time to promote both the Art Awards and the Scholarship Award without payment of any fee, royalty, or commission.

-10. Framing and Presentation
+10. Framing and presentation

-11. Sale of Artwork
+11. Sale of artwork

-12. Payment for Artwork
+12. Payment for artwork

 One hundred percent (100%) of the sale price will be paid to the artists bank account if the work is sold.
-Payment will not be paid into the account of the art base / studio, support person or friend.

 Proof of bank account details must be provided to IHC National Office when submitting your entry form.
 Proof of bank account can be either a bank deposit slip or a copy of the entrant’s online bank statement (without the transactions) clearly showing the bank logo, their bank account name, and their bank account number.
 We cannot accept bank account details written or typed on a piece of paper.

-13. Pricing Artwork
+13. Pricing artworks

-14. WORLD Legacy Charity Project Opportunity 2024
+14. WORLD Legacy Charity Project opportunity 2025

 Alongside the Art Awards, entrants may have the opportunity for their art to be selected by WORLD to be part of their WORLD Legacy Charity Project.
 More details will be provided closer to the time.